naninovel/docs/docs/guide/text-printers.md

 Felix: Lorem ipsum dolor sit amet.
 ```

+Be aware, that even though the built-in printers are implemented as UIs, they're still actors and all the actor-related visibility changes (show/hide animations) use durations set either in the corresponding commands or actor configuration: eg, `time` parameter of [`@showPrinter`](/api/#showprinter) command controls show animation duration and when it's not specified, `Change Visibility Duration` printer actor configuration property is used as a default duration; `Fade Time` property found on the root of the printer UI prefab is ignored in this case.

 ## Auto-Advance Text

 Auto-advance feature allows to automatically continue script execution when handling [`i`](/api/#i) commands.